isomerpages/nyp-sirs/_digital-programmes/5f-data-driven-sales-approach.md

 <li>Understanding how to grow your business with upcoming digital trends</li>
 <li>Championing customer-centric data-driven approaches on customer insights & decision-making</li>
 </ul>

+<h4>Who Should Attend</h4>
+<p>This workshop is designed for individuals who are looking to understand the change in consumer behaviour in order to adapt
+their marketing plans and seek clear direction to drive breakthrough in business growth.</p>

 <h4>Duration</h4>
 <p>9am - 6pm (8 hours)</p>